- About the Murray

 The UNESCO-listed Bookmark Biosphere Reserve comprises of national park, game reserves, pastoral leases and National Trust properties.
 The Bookmark includes one of the largest continuous stands of Mallee left in the world and great stretches of waterways.
 It is home to rare and endangered plants, birds and animals.

 One special part of Bookmark is Birds Australia Gluepot Reserve, 64 kilometres north of Waikerie.
 It's home to rare and endangered plants, birds and animals, including the Black Eared Miner, Red-lored Whistler and the Mallee-fowl.
-You can visit Gluepot by collecting the key at the Shell Service Station in Waikerie.
-Walking trail and bird-watching information is posted on site at the new Michael Hyde Visitor Centre.
+You can visit Gluepot anytime.
+Walking trail and bird-watching information is posted on site at the Michael Hyde Visitor Centre.

 If you are in any doubt of where to go and what to see, Bookmark Guides are fully accredited tour operators who conduct dinghy, walking and bird-watching tours (contact visitor information centres for details).